edheltzel/dotfiles/README.md

   I have not tested this on a fresh install, so this could break your setup.
 I'd suggest you read through the `bootstrap.sh` and `install.sh` scripts and the `Makefile` before running this command.

-  In theory this will clone the repository and install everything outlined below.
+  In theory, this will clone the repository and install everything outlined below.
 Again, In theory.
   ```shell
   bash -c "`curl -fsSL https://raw.githubusercontent.com/edheltzel/dotfiles/master/bootstrap.sh`"
   ```